 What is a General Obligation (GO) Bond?

 A general obligation (GO) bond is a type of municipal bond in which the bond repayments (interest and principal) are guaranteed by the total revenue generated by the relevant government entity or agency.
-In other words, the repayments of general obligation bonds are guaranteed by both tax revenue and operating revenue generated by various projects.
+In other words, the repayment is guaranteed by both tax revenue and operating revenue generated by various projects.
 GO bonds are primarily used to subsidize the development of public projects.

-General obligation bonds are different from another type of municipal bonds called revenue bonds.
-The repayments of revenue bonds are secured only by operational revenue streams generated by the project and cannot be guaranteed by tax revenues.
-However, as stated above, general obligation bonds allow using both revenue sources.
+GO bonds are different from another type of municipal bonds called revenue bonds.
+The repayment of revenue bonds is secured only by operational revenue streams generated by the project and cannot be guaranteed by tax revenues.
+However, as stated above, GO bonds allow using both revenue sources.

 Types of General Obligation Bonds

 There are two types of general obligation bonds: the limited-tax GO bond and the unlimited-tax GO bond.

 A limited-tax GO bond allows municipalities to raise property taxes (within a certain specified limit) when it is necessary to meet the service payments of the debt.

 An unlimited-tax general obligation bond comes with similar features as the limited-tax version, but with no limit on the property tax increase.
 The property tax can be increased by up to 100%, but only with the consent of taxpayers.
 Note that for limited-tax GO bonds, the taxpayers’ approval is not usually required.